-You must either deliver your documents to the Clerk of the Court in person, or send the documents in the mail.
+You must either deliver your documents to the Clerk of the Court in person, electronically via MFT found on the court's website at www.nynd.uscourts.gov; or send the documents in the mail.
 Please refer to Chapter I, page 2 for the locations and mailing addresses for the Clerk's Offices in the Northern District of New York.
-The Northern District does not accept any filings via facsimile.
+The Northern District does not accept any filings via facsimile or email.
+See Local Rule 5.1.5.